smmckay/quex-mirror/doc/source/quex-syntax/number-format.rst

 Decimal integers do not start with '0' and have no prefixes.
 Hexadecimal numbers need to be preceded by '0x'.
-The dots inside the hexadecimal numbers are meaningless for the parser, but may facilitate the reading for the human reader.
+The dots inside the hexadecimal numbers are meaningless for the parser, but may facilitate the reading.
 Octal numbers are preceded by '0o'.
 Binary numbers are preceded by '0b'.
 Again, redundant dots may facilitate the human interpretation of the specified number.
 Roman numbers must be preceded by a '0r' prefix.
 Napier numbers, as used in location arithmetic :cite:`Napier1990R`, must be preceded by a '0n' prefix.